dnsndrvsk/Tic-Tac-Toe-with-Bikini-Bottom/README.md

 # Tic-Tac-Toe with Bikini Bottom (The Game)

-The first thing I've created.
+The first thing I've made.
 The game made of plain javascript, css and html.
 In the game you play tic-tac-toe with 4 unique characters and get a :pineapple: if you win them.

 <hr/>
 <blockquote>